Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: State of research and research questions

 \subsection{Goals and research questions}

 Based on the state of research, we argue that there is a need for getting an overview of the status quo of the use of digital technologies and the importance of acquiring digital competencies in European physics lab courses.
 This enables the reflection to what extent the emergence and broad availability of new digital technologies in our society as well as the Covid-19 pandemic had an impact on the conception of and the technology usage in university physics lab courses.
-In perspective, it also allows the identification of goals and possible paths for future systemic transformation.

 In this survey, we focus on the instructors' perspective, i.e., all faculty staff independent from the academic status who is responsible for the conceptualization of university physics lab courses or engaged in teaching the students there.
 They should better than their students be familiar with the use of digital technologies in the lab course, its learning objectives, and past and projected transformations.
 Further, they are stakeholders who decide to what extent digital technologies and learning objectives are part of the lab course and therefore disseminators for implementing digital technologies in university physics education more so than instructors in lectures or exercises.
 Hence, we target university physics lab instructors and not students or other instructors or lecturers.
 To consider possible country-specific differences and to take a \textit{European} perspective, we survey lab instructors in Germany the most populous country in the European Union and representative of Middle Europe as well as Finland and Croatia as middle to small-populated countries representing Northern and Middle Europe respectively.
 The research questions are: \begin{itemize}[leftmargin=28pt, topsep=0pt, itemsep=0pt, partopsep=0pt, parsep=0pt] \item[RQ 1:] \textit{What prior experiences and attitudes toward the use of digital technologies in physics lab courses do German, Finnish, and Croatian lab instructors have?} \item[RQ 2:] \textit{How do German, Finnish, and Croatian lab instructors rate the importance of acquiring digital competencies, also in comparison to other learning objectives of physics lab courses?} \item[RQ 3:] \textit{What potential do German, Finnish, and Croatian lab instructors see in different (digital) lab formats to achieve the learning objectives of physics lab courses?} \end{itemize}